Lokankara/Quiz/docs/review.md

 1. In QuestionService: `selectedOptions.stream().map(s -> s.replace("\"", ""))` - hardcoded quote removal
 2. The method `getEntityOptional` in QuestionService is redundant since the same operation is done just above
 3. Some methods could be simplified (e.g., the complex stream operations could be broken down)
-4. In TextFileParserService: The regex patterns for extracting correct options could be constants
+4. In TextFileParserService: The regex patterns for extracting correct answers could be constants

 ## File Parsing Logic Review